 Furthermore we have plans in place to construct an additional MARINA.
 We are not asking for financial assistance for this project but any assistance from council to smooth the Consent, Permit and dredging process would be most helpful.

-We understand that and existing grocess would be most we must all remember that The Napier sailing Club and the Inner Harbour is the front door to Visiting vessels and the only all weather safe Haven between Tauranga and Wellington.
+We must all remember that The Napier sailing Club and the Inner Harbour is the front door to Visiting vessels and the only all weather safe Haven between Tauranga and Wellington.
 Our club has the infrastructure to cater for these visitors.